Friday 20 September 2019 12:26pm

 Venue: Nordmeyer Lecture Theatre, 23A Mein Street, University of Otago, Wellington

-Cost: $50 (includes lunch and morning/afternoon tea); students can register for free
+Cost: $50; students register for free

 - Nick Wareham (University of Cambridge) is a renowned expert on how multi-agency approaches are required to combat the obesity and diabetes epidemic.